petershin/liferay-learn/docs/commerce/latest/en/pricing/using-price-modifiers.md

 ## Configuring a Modifier's Target

-Once you've determined a Price Modifier's general details, additional configuration options are available based on the modifier's target.
-Each modifier can target Products, Product Groups, or Categories.
+Once you've determined a price modifier's general details, additional configuration options are available based on the modifier's target.
+Each modifier can target products, product groups, or categories.

-Follow these steps to configure a Price Modifier's target:
+Follow these steps to configure a price modifier's target:

 1. Click on the *Price List* you want to configure, and go to the *Price Modifiers* tab.